In 2016, we made the decision to remove meat and fish from our on-site food offering, for both the public and our festival staff.

 Will Shambala demonstrate the reduction in carbon impact from food?

 It’s impossible to be exact about this for a single event – we’d have to compare what meat you might have consumed at home and/or the amount of meat we sold onsite the previous year and compare, but we don’t have this information.
 However, we are beyond confident that by not consuming meat or fish at the event, we will make a valuable and significant contribution to reducing the impacts of the festival, and encourage an important conversation to take place.
 Meat free diets are considered to create 50% less emissions.
 And we will share some information about the relative differences in impacts between meat and meat-free diets as we explore the topic through the year.

 What about crew food?

-We can’t believe you even asked us this – of course ALL of the food we are providing for staff and crew will be 100% meat and fish free, mostly local and mostly organic.
-Its going to be a challenge to keep hard-working crew energised and happy, but that’s the challenge we have set ourselves.
+We can’t believe you even asked us this – of course ALL of the food we provide for staff and crew is 100% meat and fish free, mostly local and mostly organic.

 Yes, locally sourced, ethically produced and/or organic meat has significant benefits compared to meat produced on an industrial scale, and transported long distances.
 For example, travel related emissions, animal welfare, impact on local ecology and quality of the produce.
 In previous years we have championed local and ethical meat producers – in fact it’s been a stipulation for all caterers onsite, and we have traced sources we use directly to try to be confident about this, and set minimum standards for other for providers.

-Isn’t the carbon footprint of airfreighting tofu or soya milk worse than locally sourced meat?
+Isn’t the carbon footprint of airfreighting tofu or soy worse than locally sourced meat?